Triangulated categories of mixed motives: Finite correspondences

 We denote such a correspondence by the symbol $X \xdoto \alpha Y$. \end{df} In the case $\Rc=\ZZ$, we simply put $\corr S X Y:=\corrg S X Y$.
-Through the rest of this section, any cycle and any finite $S$-correspondence are assumed to have coefficients in $\Rc$.
+Through the rest of this section, unless explicitly stated, any cycle and any finite $S$-correspondence are assumed to have coefficients in $\Rc$.